delawaremathguy/ShoppingList/README.md

 * Adding a new ShoppingItem or new Location now comes up as a Sheet (although later editing remains using a NavigationLink), so you can see how to do either one in code, depending on your preference.

 *  The meat of the AddorModifyShoppingItemView has been moved into its own View, separating a shopping item from the struct of the data for the item to be edited in the subview.
 This makes for simpler code, especially given the number of fields to edit and the number of view modifiers that are attached to this (Form) view.
 Something similar will be happening (*or has already happened*) to AddorModifyLocationView.

+* the code for bringing up a contextMenu for a shoppingItem has been condensed (there were three, independent copies of this code earlier, and some code review/cleaning demanded this be done)

 * * * * * *